-Active Ageing refers to being physical active as you age.
+Active Ageing refers to being physically active as you age.

 This insight is to support those delivering projects or services aimed at older people.
 This section will show the relationship between physical activity and health in the older generation.
 There are also suggestions as to how we can help more people affected by age-related conditions to remain active in their later years.

-For more information on specific long-term health conditions, check out the Health section.
+For more information and resources on specific long-term health conditions, check out the Health section.